 The simple fact is that big insurance wnats to keep you in the dark so they can pay you as little as possible.
 In serious injury cases this can be a critical mistake as you may actually end up with a lot less.

-In the best seeling book on Amazon, Wolf in Sheep's Clothing - What Your Insurance Company Doesn't Want You to Know and Won't Tell You Until Its Too Late there are many articles on how insurance attempts to take advatage of unrepresented claimants.
+In the best seeling book on Amazon, Wolf in Sheep's Clothing - What Your Insurance Company Doesn't Want You to Know and Won't Tell You Until Its Too Late there are many articles on how insurance attempts to settle with of unrepresented claimants.

-What Do Allstate's Scripts Say How To Reel in the Injury Victim
+What Do Some Scripts Say How To Reel in the Injury Victim

-Allstate has their own scripts they use to give to their adjustors.
-Here are some excerpts that show the gist of their efforts"
+Some insurance has their own scripts they use to give to their adjustors.
+Here are some excerpts that show the gist of their efforts:

-Here is how Allstate tells it's agents to deal with any objections.
+Here is how some insurance tells it's agents to deal with any objections.
 They say objections fal into one of four categories: